-For New Zealand Business Excellence Award applicants, the Organisational Profile is limited to five pages.
+For Baldrige Award applicants, the Organizational Profile is limited to five pages.
 These pages are not counted in the overall application page limit.
-Typing and format instructions for the Organisational Profile are the same as for the application.
-These instructions are provided in the New Zealand Business Excellence Award : Applicant Information Guidebook.
-This Guidebook is available through our website - www.nzbef.org.nz
+Typing and formatting instructions for the Organizational Profile are the same as for the application.
+These instructions are given in the Baldrige Award Application Forms, which can be downloaded at www.baldrige.nist.gov/Award_Application.htm.

-1 Leadership (120 points)
+Leadership (120 pts.)

-The Leadership Category examines How your organisation's SENIOR LEADERS' personal actions guide and sustain your organisation.
-Also examined are your organisation's GOVERNANCE system and How your organisation fulfills its legal, ethical and societal responsibilities and supports its KEY communities.
+The Leadership Category examines How your organization's SENIOR LEADERS' personal actions guide and sustain your organization.
+Also examined are your organization's GOVERNANCE system and How your organization fulfills its legal, ethical, and societal responsibilities and supports its KEY communities.

-1.1 Senior Leadership: How do your senior leaders lead?
-(70 points)
+I.I Senior Leadership: How do your senior leaders lead?
+(70 pts.)

-Describe How SENIOR LEADERS' actions guide and sustain your organisation.
-Describe How SENIOR LEADERS communicate with your workforce and encourage HIGH PERFORMANCE.
+Describe How SENIOR LEADERS' actions guide and sustain your organization.
+Describe How SENIOR LEADERS communicate with your WORKFORCE and encourage HIGH PERFORMANCE.

-a.
-VISION and VALUES

-- (1) How do SENIOR LEADERS set organisational VISION and VALUES?
-How do SENIOR LEADERS deploy your organisation's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS, and other STAKEHOLDERS as appropriate?
-How do SENIOR LEADERS' personal actions reflect a commitment to the organisation's VALUES? - (2) How do SENIOR LEADERS personally promote an organisational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOUR? - (3) HOW do SENIOR LEADERS create a SUSTAINABLE organisation?
-How do SENIOR LEADERS create an environment for organisation PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, competitive or role model PERFORMANCE leadership, and organisational agility?
-How do they create an environment for organisational and WORKFORCE LEARNING?
+- a.
+VISION, VALUES, and MISSION - (1) How do SENIOR LEADERS SET Organizational VISION and VALUES?
+How do SENIOR LEADERS DEPLOY your organization's VISION and VALUES through your LEADERSHIP SYSTEM, to the WORKFORCE, to KEY Suppliers and PARTNERS, and to CUSTOMERS and other STAKEHOLDERS, as appropriate?
+How do SENIOR LEADERS' personal actions reflect a commitment to the organization's VALUES? - (2) How do SENIOR LEADERS personally promote an organizational environment that fosters, requires, and results in legal and ETHICAL BEHAVIOR? - (3) How do SENIOR LEADERS create a SUSTAINABLE organization?
+How do they create an environment for organizational PERFORMANCE improvement, the accomplishment of your MISSION and STRATEGIC OBJECTIVES, INNOVATION, competitive or role-model PERFORMANCE leadership, and organizational agility?
+How do they create an environment for organizational and WORKFORCE LEARNING?
 How do they develop and enhance their personal leadership skills?
-How do they participate in organisational LEARNING, in succession planning, and in the development of future organisational leaders? - b.
-Communication and Organisational Performance - (1) How do SENIOR LEADERS communicate with, and engage the entire WORKFORCE?
-How do SENIOR LEADERS encourage frank, two-way communication throughout the organisation?
+How do they participate in organizational LEARNING, in succession planning, and in the development of future organizational leaders? - b.
+Communication and Organizational PERFORMANCE - (1) How do SENIOR LEADERS communicate with and engage the entire WORKFORCE?
+How do SENIOR LEADERS encourage frank, two-way communication throughout the organization?
 How do SENIOR LEADERS communicate KEY decisions?
-How do SENIOR LEADERS take an active role in reward and recognition programmes to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) How do senior Leaders create a focus on action to accomplish the organisation's objectives, improve performance, and attain its vision?
-What performance measures do senior leaders regularly review to identify needed actions?
-How do senior leaders include a focus on creating and balancing value for customers and other stakeholders in their organisational performance expectations?
+How do they take an active role in reward and recognition programs to reinforce HIGH PERFORMANCE and a CUSTOMER and business focus? - (2) How do SENIOR LEADERS create a focus on action to accomplish the organization's objectives, improve PERFORMANCE, and attain its VISION?
+What PERFORMANCE MEASURES do SENIOR LEADERS regularly review to identify needed actions?
+How do SENIOR LEADERS include a focus on creating and balancing VALUE for CUSTOMERS and other STAKEHOLDERS in their organizational PERFORMANCE expectations?

 N1.
-Organisational vision (1.1a[1]) should set the context for strategic objectives and action plans, which are described in Items 2.1 and 2.2.
+Organizational vision (1.1a[1]) should set the context for strategic objectives and action plans, which are described in Items 2.1 and 2.2.

 N2.
-A sustainable organisation (1.1a[3]) is capable of addressing current business needs and possesses the agility and strategic management to prepare successfully for its future business and market environment.
-In this context, the concept of innovation includes both technological and organisational innovation to succeed in the future.
-A sustainable organisation also ensures a safe and secure environment for the workforce and other key stakeholders.
-An organisation's contributions to environmental, social, and economic systems beyond those of its workforce and immediate stakeholders are considered in its societal responsibilities (Item 1.2).
+A sustainable organization (1.1a[3]) is capable of addressing current business needs and possesses the agility and strategic management to prepare successfully for its future business and market environment.
+In this context, the concept of innovation includes both technological and organizational innovation to succeed in the future.
+A sustainable organization also ensures a safe and secure environment for the workforce and other key stakeholders.
+An organization's contributions to environmental, social, and economic systems beyond those of its workforce and immediate stakeholders are considered in its societal responsibilities (Item 1.2).
 N3.
-A focus on action (1.1b[2]) considers the the strategy, the workforce, the work systems, and the hard assets of your organisation.
-It includes both innovation and on-going improvements in productivity that may be achieved through eliminating waste or reducing cycle time, and it might use techniques such as Six Sigma and Lean.
-It also includes the actions to accomplish the organisation's strategic objectives.
+A focus on action (1.1b[2]) considers the strategy, the workforce, the work systems, and the hard assets of your organization.
+It includes both innovation and ongoing improvements in productivity that may be achieved through eliminating waste or reducing cycle time, and it might use techniques such as Six Sigma and Lean.
+It also includes the actions to accomplish your organization's strategic objectives.